Charlotte NC skyline and homes for sale

 Charlotte Schools and Daily Commute Access

-School assignment is one of the most important factors in a Charlotte home search.
-And commute varies dramatically by where in the metro you land.
-Both deserve serious attention before you start touring.
+School assignment is one of the biggest factors in a Charlotte home search.
+Commute can also vary wildly depending on where you land.
+Both deserve attention before the first showing.

 Schools in Charlotte

-• Top CMS High Schools: Ardrey Kell, Providence, Myers Park, William Amos Hough
+• CMS high schools often searched: Ardrey Kell, Providence, Myers Park, William Amos Hough

-• Higher Ed: UNC Charlotte, Queens University, Davidson College
+• Higher education: UNC Charlotte, Queens University, Davidson College

-• Strong County Districts: Union County, Cabarrus County, Iredell-Statesville
+• Nearby districts: Union County, Cabarrus County, Iredell-Statesville

-Charlotte's highway system radiates outward from Uptown — I-77, I-85, I-277 (inner loop), and I-485 (outer belt) give the metro strong connectivity in every direction.
-The LYNX Blue Line adds a transit option that continues to reshape values along its corridor.
+Charlotte's highway system radiates outward from Uptown.
+I-77, I-85, I-277, and I-485 give the metro strong connectivity, while LYNX Blue Line access continues to shape values along the transit corridor.

 • South End / Dilworth~5–10 min